 So fun!
 These DIY memory coasters are easy to make and give kids an end-of-year souvenir to take home.
 Get the free printable templates and complete instructions here.

 Little ones especially have a hard time with the end of a school year.
 Next year lots of things will be different, and that can be a sad and even scary thought for some.
 Read-alouds are simple but powerful end-of-year activities.
 Check out these 11 End-of-Year Books To Bring Your Class Closure, like The Egg by M.P.
 Robertson, to spark conversations about what kids have learned and what lies ahead.

 Here’s an end-of-year assignment that includes both art and writing.
 Have kids draw a portrait of themselves, then use the template at the link below to cut out and decorate an enormous pair of sunglasses.
 On the glasses, have them write about their summer plans (or the plans they’d like to have).

 16. Raise a glass and toast your class

-Students get a chance to practice public speaking in a very meaningful way at this end-of-year activity.
+Students get a chance to practice public speaking in a very meaningful way with this end-of-year activity.
 Get a few liters of ginger ale and plastic champagne flutes from a party store, arrange your students in a circle, and have everyone say something—maybe a goal for the next school year, well-wishes for their peers, a favorite memory.
 After everyone has spoken, lift your glasses with a cheer and celebrate to end the school year.

 17. Author a six-word memoir

 This project has taken the world by storm.
 In six words, can you capture the essence of your school year?
 Kids can spend a little or a lot of time on this one, refining their words and even illustrating them.
-Collect them all into a slide show (anonymous, if kids prefer) to share on the last day.
+Collect them all into a slideshow (anonymous, if kids prefer) to share on the last day.